coogie/oscailte/README.md

 ### Social Sidebar

 Oscailte allows you to display links to your other online profiles in a quick and easy fashion.
 To display the sidebar links to your other profiles, you must add the following to your `_config.yml` file.
+Please note that these are only required if you wish to display items such as Social Sidebar, Github Repos, Twitter Timeline, and [Facebook OpenGraph Metadata](#facebook-open-graph).

 (Oscailte *does not* make use of the default `github_user` and `twitter_user` keys)